 - To form a corporation in Louisiana, you need to file your Articles of Incorporation with the Louisiana Secretary of State.
 The filing fee is $75.

-- The top three industries with the largest number of small businesses are:
+- Three industries boast the largest number of small businesses: